A career path (PDF 174KB) for students wanting to become a Registered Psychologist.

-The four year Bachelor of Psychology (Honours) degree was offered for the first time in 1995.
-Students enrolled in this program undertake a concentrated study of the discipline of psychology including pre-professional courses at third and fourth year.
+The four year Bachelor of Psychology (Honours) degree allows enrolled students to undertake a concentrated study of the discipline of psychology including pre-professional courses at third and fourth year.
 The degree has proven to be very popular with prospective students and, in each year since its introduction, the score for admission into the program has been exceptionally high.

 Official University figures show that the BPsych(Hons) course:

 - has one of the highest demands in the University

 - very high student progress rates (95% in 2006)